FraLuca/ADM---HW3---Group13/README.md

 ## Visualization Problem

-If you can't see some plot or map please try to see at this link: [NB Viewer](http://nbviewer.jupyter.org/github/Scarallallau/ADM---HW3---Group13/blob/master/Homework%203%20-%20Group%2013.ipynb)
+If you can't see the map or the tables woth the results look strange, please try to see at this link: [NB Viewer](http://nbviewer.jupyter.org/github/Scarallallau/ADM---HW3---Group13/blob/master/Homework%203%20-%20Group%2013.ipynb)